Share On

 • Respiratory Issues – Watch closely, both during the intake evaluation and during the quarantine period, for any signs of respiratory illness such as nasal discharge, coughing, an elevated respiratory rate, fever, or breathing that sounds wet, raspy, or wheezy.
 Your veterinarian can evaluate the cow’s lungs, recommend diagnostic testing, and ultimately offer treatment options.

 • External Parasites – Checking for external parasites should be a part of all resident health evaluations, but it is especially important for incoming cows.
-Lice infestations are especially common in cows, and new cows can easily spread these parasites to other residents.
+Lice infestations are common in cows, and new cows can easily spread these parasites to other residents.

 Incoming Testing